zichongc/HyperStyle3D-pytorch/README.md

 ## Demo

 ## Acknowledgments
-This code is inspired by rosinality's [StyleSDF](https://github.com/royorel/StyleSDF).
+This code is inspired by royorel's [StyleSDF](https://github.com/royorel/StyleSDF).